-This is a planning program that draws on information acquired through the CDBG-DR planning portfolio.
+This Program draws on information acquired through the CDBG-DR planning portfolio.
 This includes information related to public policy needs across the Island gathered through the stakeholder engagement process for both this Action Plan and the CDBG-DR Planning Programs.